 For the average marketing assistant position in the United States, one can expect to make roughly between $30,000-$50,000 per year.
 However, salaries will also range greatly due to location, overall tasks, responsibilities, and more.

-In order to become a marketing assistant, it is reasonable to assume one will most likely (almost always) need to have a bachelor’s degree of some sort from a respectable and reputable university.
-If you are able to land a job in this fun, fast-paced career area, your primary job is going to be to support the work of your managers and supervisors in a marketing or advertising agency, nonprofit, or department.
+In order to become a marketing assistant, one will most likely need to have a bachelor’s degree from a university.
+If you land a job in this fun, fast-paced career area, your primary duties are going to be supporting the work of your managers and supervisors in a marketing or advertising agency, nonprofit, or department.

 Marketing as a whole takes a great deal of experience, and experience takes time.
-When one begins as an assistant, you are able to quickly and easily learn and catch on to the bigger picture and larger tasks that happen behind the scenes which make the entire department work well together.
-If you are a marketing assistant, this insight will give the ability to flourish and likely get promoted faster because of how much experience you have.
+When one begins as an assistant, you are able to learn quickly.
+You then catch on to the bigger picture and larger tasks that happen behind the scenes.
+This makes the entire department work well together.
+If you are a marketing assistant, this insight will give you the ability to flourish.
+Then, you likely will get promoted faster because of how much experience you hold.

 Which Career Field Sounds Right?

 Additionally, if you want to be a marketing assistant but aren’t exactly sure where you want to work, marketing assistants can get a job relatively anywhere in any career field they want.